Books

 The Lost Fae Kings

-Powerful fae kings who’ve lost thrones, people, and hope—but not their capacity for obsessive devotion.
-The Forest King, Sea King, and Storm King find mates who see past the crown to the disaster underneath.
+Powerful fae kings who’ve finally been able to reunite with their nephews (from Wrath of the Fae) and heal the magic between Faerie and the human world.
+The Forest King, Sea King, and Storm King find mates who see past the crown to the disaster underneath and still sign up for it.

 Start here if you want: Fae royalty, possessive alpha heroes, kings who kneel for the right woman.